Diversity in College is Important

 Review Male/Female Diversity at Albion

-When available, the chart below will include the male to female ratio among Albion's faculty, as well as students.
+When available, the chart below will include the male to female ratio among Albion's undergraduate students.

 School Tends to Represent Students From Its Home State

 Do you want a local school that primarily pulls local students?
 This could be a good option for you.